anaclumos/pHash/README.md

 messages will still be shown).

 `--srcdir=DIR`
-Look for the package`s source code in directory DIR.
-Usually
-     `configure` can determine that directory automatically.
+Look for the package's source code in directory DIR.
+Usually `configure` can determine that directory automatically.

 `configure` also accepts some other, not widely useful, options.
 Run `configure --help` for more details.